 The Shadow AI Problem

+The documentation obligation under the EU AI Act applies to all high-risk systems, not only those the compliance team knows about.
+A business unit deploying an AI-powered hiring tool without informing governance creates a compliance gap that surfaces during audit, not before.
 Your AI system inventory is the prerequisite to your model card program.
 You cannot document what you have not discovered.
 Run the inventory first.
 Then build model cards for every system that meets the high-risk threshold.

+The audit fix.
 Before building model cards, conduct a shadow AI discovery exercise.
 Survey every business unit.
 Scan procurement records for AI vendor contracts.
 Review API gateway logs for undocumented AI service calls.
 Cross-reference against your AI system inventory.
 Every system discovered that lacks documentation is a compliance gap requiring immediate remediation.

 Building a Compliant Model Card from Scratch